 Should it matter how a design was done in the 1970s or 1980s, versus an approach today?
 Yes!
 First, there is the adage of being ignorant of history’s mistakes, thus condemning one to repeat them.
 But what is so useful about a historical review of designs lies in extracting the optimization and evolution towards maturity.

-Keep in mind that many of these published IFDs are also what I call the “timeless” variety (see the figure).
+Keep in mind that many of these published IFDs are also what I call the “timeless” variety.
 The timelessness comes from the inclusion of a basic principle that will generally continue to be useful, even if the specific parts shown in its execution might become obsolete.

 For example, take families of op-amp precision rectifiers, of which there are many IFD examples over the years.
 Each time a newer, faster op amp appears, another variant shows up.
 Computer programs can also fall into the timeless category of IFD.
 The mathematical routines will remain valid even if executed within another host program.
 So, these IFD principles can continue to be valuable, even though exact design details may change.